RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	B	is	incorrect	because	the	acronym	SLE	stands	for	single	loss expectancy	and	not	system	loss	emergency.
  	C	is	incorrect	because	the	acronym	SLE	stands	for	single	loss expectancy	and	not	service	loss	emergency.
  	D	is	incorrect	because	the	acronym	SLE	stands	for	single	loss expectancy	and	not	service	loss	expectancy.

-20. Which	of	the	following	core	concepts	of	cloud	computing	is	NOT something	that	orchestration	would	play	a	role	in?
+### Question # 1 - 	Which	of	the	following	core	concepts	of	cloud	computing	is	NOT something	that	orchestration	would	play	a	role	in?
 A.	Auto-scaling
 B.	Portability
 C.	Customer	billing